 Example 2 – Nursing Assistant Resignation Letter

-Here’s a formal letter of resignation from a nursing assistant who wants to explore other opportunities:
+Here’s a formal letter of resignation from a nursing assistant who wants to earn a higher degree:

 Elizabeth Bethel